Sanglorian/orcus/Orcus Advanced Options - current.md

 *Level 9*

-While you wear these boots, your speed increases by 2.
+While you wear these boots, your walking speed increases by 2.

 ### Boots of the Winterlands